Show No Mercy: Background and recording

 Gene Hoglan, later known as the drummer for bands like Dark Angel and Death, provided backing vocals on the song "Evil Has No Boundaries".
 "Back at the time it was Jeff [Hanneman] and Kerry doing the 'Evil!'
 You know, it didn't sound too heavy and I mentioned to like Tom or Jeff or somebody like, 'You know you guys should consider...maybe consider doing like big gang vocals on that, make it sound evil like demons and stuff,' and they were like 'Good idea.'
 But how about now, we got about eight dudes sitting around in the studio, and now everybody jumped up and yelled 'EVIL!!!'
 So I was like 'Cool' because I'm like, 'I wanna sing on this record somehow, that's how I can do it,' totally unplanned you know?!
 Sure enough they were like, 'Fuck we have the time, let's do it.'
 So I was like 'Yeah, I got to sing on it!'"
 On recording the drums, Slagel wanted drummer Dave Lombardo to play without using cymbals due to the amount of noise they made, as he was unsure if he could siphon the noise out, which he eventually did.

-The band used Satanic themes in both lyrics and live performances to gain notice among the metal community.
+The band used Satanic themes in both lyrics and live performances to gain notice among the metal community and "to fuck with people".
 The back cover featured 'side 666' and inverted crosses, with Hanneman playing his guitar.
 Due to the imagery and lyrical content, Slayer received mail from the Parents Music Resource Center telling the band to stop releasing records.
 Araya comments, "Back then you had that PMRC, who literally took everything to heart.
 When in actuality you're trying to create an image.
 You're trying to scare people on purpose."
 The album produced the songs "The Antichrist", "Die by the Sword", and "Black Magic", which were played at Slayer's live shows regularly.

-Touring
+Music and lyrics

+Jeremy Ulrey of AllMusic characterized the sound on Show No Mercy as "basically amounting to a cleaned-up version of black metal stalwarts Venom."
+The album's lyrics explore themes including Satanism.

+Artwork

+Simon Young of Metal Hammer said of the album's cover artwork: "This is what happens when rural metal fans think it'll be a laugh to dress their goat in a cape, black swimming trunks and give them a sword.
+One minute, it's adorable, the next, your livestock is going fucking mental."